dagger/dagger/docs/learn/1003-get-started.md

   "source": dagger.#Artifact & dagger.#Input
 }

-// package the staic HTML from yarn into a Docker image
+// package the static HTML from yarn into a Docker image
 image: os.#Container & {
   image: docker.#Pull & {
     from: "nginx"
   }

+  // app.build references our app key above
+  // which infers a dependency that Dagger
+  // uses to generate the DAG
   copy: "/usr/share/nginx/html": from: app.build
 }